Aurea of Paris: Veneration

-As her nunnery stood within the city she could not be buried at it, and she was therefore interred at St. Paul's, and some time after, her bones were taken up, and kept in a rich shrine in that church, till they were translated to her monastery.
+As her nunnery stood within the city she could not be buried there, and she was therefore interred at St. Paul's, some time after, her bones were taken up, and kept in a rich shrine in that church, until they were translated to her monastery.

 Aurea was believed to have brought a woman back to life, so that she could release a key from her dead hands; to have swept red-hot ashes out of an empty oven, seemingly causing well-baked loaves to appear; and, long after death, to have cured a blind woman with the touch of her cut-off (and freshly bleeding) arm.